CSE 30332 - HW4

 python3 -m flask run -p [PORT]

 where [PORT] is a number between 9000 and 9999.
-You could also add a main
+You could also add a main function

 to your API file to run your code as we've seen in class 4-5 times now.